×

 What is the Jay P. Rolison, Jr. Summer Scholars Program?

-The Summer Scholars Program is a two week residential program for students attending high schools in Dutchess County.
+The Summer Scholars Program is a ten day residential program for students attending high schools in Dutchess County.
 The Summer Scholars Program provides challenging academic opportunities for a select number of 10th and 11th grade students.
 Students who have demonstrated high academic achievement, intellectual potential and creativity as evidenced in their Summer Scholars Program applications will be invited to participate.The academic program is designed to challenge high school students in multidisciplinary projects.

 All Summer Scholars will reside in dorms located on the Dutchess Community College campus.
 Meals will be served three times daily.
 Dormitory life will be supervised by a Residential Director and Resident Assistants.
 Twenty-four hour campus security for the duration of the program will be provided by the security staff.